actualbudget/docs/docs/experimental/goal-templates.md

 - By default templates do not consider available funds when being applied.
 Use template priorities to not budget more than is available.
 - The `hold` flag can be added to any goal that uses the `up to` key word.
 - A single category with two templates that use `up to` is not supported.
-- If in a category there are multiple templates within the same priority level and one template uses the `up to` key word, all templates in that priority level will be limited to the maximum amount specified by `up to`.
+- If any single template contains an `up to`, the whole category will be subject to that limit even if there are later templates and priorities.
+This excludes remainders which will run after the limit is applied.

 ### Multiple Template Lines